Sunday, June 15, 2025

 Porphyritic trachyte mementos from Henry Mountains (left) and La Sal Mountains.

 As I drove away from the La Sals, I thought a lot about the pioneering geologists of the American West.
 Like me, they were inspired by geology and the beauty of the landscapes, but their geotripping was very different.
-Travel (with route-finding) and camping were much more challenging.
-And where should they go? (no guidebook).
+Travel (route-finding required) and camping were much more challenging.
+And where specifically should they go? (no guidebook).
 However they had the promise of discovery, which surely made up for all the hardships!

 AC Peale and two unidentified men, probably during the